dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 rmin

-Match the three power means—arithmetic, geo-
+Match the three power means — arithmetic, geo-

-metric, and harmonic—to the three lengths: the l
+metric, and harmonic — to the three lengths: the l

 semimajor axis 𝑎 (which is related to the orbital period), the semiminor axis 𝑏, and the semilatus rectum 𝑙 (which is related to the orbital angular momentum).